avraham/hass_radarr_sonarr_search_by_voice/README.md

 Note.
 First parameter is the movie title, second parameter is the _mode_: best guess, full search; the third parameter is _what should be monitored_: `future` monitors episodes that have not aired yet and `missing` monitors all missing episodes that do not have files or have not aired yet.

-It should let you know if it found and added a movie (The Google Home Speaker, should speak back).
+It should let you know if it found and added a movie (The Google Home Speaker or Echo, should speak back).

 # C) Integrate with Home Assistant